We all need to daydream from time to time. This is your chance to discover deserted pieces of paradise and feel the silky sand between your toes.

-This can be done over a day or spread out over a few leisurely days or combined with the “Walk on the Wildside” or “Wonderful World of Waterfalls” itineraries.
-It goes north to south but of course can be done in reverse.
+This itinerary can be done over a day or spread out over a few leisurely days or combined with the “Walk on the Wildside” or “Wonderful World of Waterfalls” itineraries.
+It goes north to south, or in reverse.

-Start or finish at Kaka Point or Port Molyneux with a stunning sweeping sandy shore dotted with little coves which is often overlooked as people rush to the nearby Nuggets.
-Take your pick from Wilsher, Molyneux or Short Bay.
+Start at Kaka Point or Port Molyneux with a stunning sweeping sandy shore dotted with little coves which is often overlooked as people rush to the nearby Nuggets.
+Take your pick from Wilsher Bay, Molyneux Bay or Short Bay.

 Onwards to Cannibal and Surat Bay which are linked by a dreamy dune walkway.
 A great place to spot wildlife but also to just kick back and relax.
 It’s a one and half hour walk return trip either way with the tidal lake off Pounawea offering those magical mirror reflections.